AlexanderRubinstein/diverse-universe-public/README.md

 ## Download datasets

  Here we reproduce the results for the Deit3B [1] models with all but the last two layers frozen, therefore outputs of the previous layers can be cached.
-To save the computation we use these cached outputs (features after the Deit3B feature extractor) instead of the original images.
+To save the computation we use these cached outputs (features after the Deit3B feature extractor of size 768) instead of the original images.

-To download the cached datasets please run the following command (see ["Data folder structure"](#data-folder-structure) for details of the resulting folders structure):
+To download the cached evaluation datasets (5GB) please run the following command (see ["Data folder structure"](#data-folder-structure) for details of the resulting folders structure):

 ```
 python scripts/download_datasets.py
 ```

-To manually generate such cached features instead of downloading them please follow the instructions in the section "Cache datasets".
+To manually generate such cached features instead of downloading them please follow the instructions in the section ["Cache datasets"](#cache-datasets).

 [1] Touvron, Hugo, Matthieu Cord, and Hervé Jégou.
 "Deit iii: Revenge of the vit."
 European conference on computer vision.
 Cham: Springer Nature Switzerland, 2022.

 ### Data folder structure

-Upon a successful `scripts/download_datasets.py` script completion `data` folder will have the following structure:
+Upon a successful `scripts/download_datasets.py` script completion `data` folder will have the following structure (except for the file `in_train_deit3b_-1_4_epochs.hdf5` (15GB), it should be generated separately, see ["Cache datasets"](#cache-datasets) for details):

 ```
 📦data